 Disadvantages of buying a business:

 Granted, buying an existing business can be more expensive upfront than starting one.
 And just because it has been profitably in operation for years does not mean there is no risk involved.
 However, if you buy the right business, one that meets your objectives, is operating properly, and has good underlying fundamentals, it can be very profitable.
-The challenge is finding the right business that is being operated successfully and profitably with few or no liabilities.

 Buying a business is a big complex transaction.
 The larger and more expensive the business being purchased is the more complex the transaction.
 As the buyer you have to rely on the information the seller provides you, so you are at a big disadvantage.
 Not every business is well run.
 Not every business owner is scrupulous.
 You don’t want to be sold a bad bill of goods.